scraperwiki/dumptruck/readme.md

 ### Retrieving
 Once the database contains data, you can retrieve it.

-    data=h.exec('SELECT * FROM `diesel-engineers`')
+    data=h.execute('SELECT * FROM `diesel-engineers`')

 The data come out as a list of dictionaries, with one dictionary per row.

 ### Individual values
 It's often useful to be able to quickly and easily save one metadata value.
-For example, to record which page the last run of a script managed to get up to.
+For example, you can record which page the last run of a script managed to get up to.

     h.save_var('last_page', 27)
     27 == h.get_var('last_page')